suffolklibraries/lgc/content/collections/events/theatre-talk-03-04.md

   [01284 716341](tel:01284716341)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1738684098
+updated_at: 1738684225
 duplicated_from: 143a49b1-fa4a-4c56-a945-92817bbdf8b6
 ---
-Explore the evolution of body protection in combat with an engineer’s perspective.
+This illustrated talk will tell the hidden stories and introduce some of the personalities behind this remarkable building.